 <variable>:= any string of characters (excepting ( λ . )) starting with a lower case letter

 <defined constant>:= any string of characters (excepting ( λ . )) starting with an upper case letter

 Three lambda expressions which are variables are 'a', 'aVariable', and 'firstVar'.
 In other logical systems, often there is talk of constants and variables.
 That distinction is not really made here, at this stage, all these basic terms are thought of as variables.
 Later we are going to augment these variables with certain other defined terms such as the numerals '0', '1' -- these defined terms are constants

 Three lambda expressions which are applications are '(a b)', '(myFunction myArgument)', and '(fun arg)'.
 Conceptually, applications are the application of a function to an argument, just as, in trigonometry, '(cos 30)' is the application of the cosine function to the value 30, in the lambda calculus, '(a b)' is the application of the function 'a' to the value 'b'.
 With an application there is a space between the function and its argument, thus '(f g)'.
 A remark here, function application is a 'silent' operator (it is so silent it does not exist at all).
 It is infix binary and left associative, so if we were to use @ to signify it, a sample expression might be ((f@g)@h).

-Three lambda expressions which are abstractions, or anonymous functions, are 'λx. b', 'λm.(p q)', and 'λa. λb. b'.
+Three lambda expressions which are abstractions, or anonymous functions, or lambdas, are 'λx. b', 'λm.(p q)', and 'λa. λb. b'.
 Abstractions have the form λ<variable>.<expression>, often it is convenient to identify the right hand expression part after the period as being the 'scope' of the abstraction.
 [You may be familiar with this notion from predicate logic, where there is talk of the 'scope' of quantifiers.]

 It is not easy to get your eye in with lambda expressions.
 You can try a few here.